-In-state tuition rates per the Armed Forces Residency benefit (AFRB) for:
+You may be eligible to apply for in-state tuition rates per the Armed Forces Residency benefit (AFRB) if:

-- Spouses of veterans who were stationed in Kansas during service and/or were Kansas residents prior to joining the service
+- Your sponsor was permanently stationed in Kansas during service and/or was a Kansas resident prior to joining the service

-- Spouses of current Active Duty, Reservists, and Kansas National Guardsmen
+- You are the spouse of current Active Duty, Reservist, or Kansas National Guard member

-Online students: Most online programs offer flat-rate tuition, so no need to apply for residency if that is the case.
+Online students: Most online programs offer flat-rate tuition.

 Programs & Resources for Students